 Accessing GP Services

-The receptionist will ask the patient to provide a few basic details regarding the nature of the call and, if appropriate, put the patient on a GP’s triage list.
-This information is to help the GP prioritise the patients’ needs.
+The receptionist will ask you to provide a few basic details regarding the nature of the call.

-The GP will ask the patient questions and determine the course of treatment.
-This may be the GP booking a face-to-face appointment with a GP, Advanced Clinical Practitioner, a Practice Pharmacist, a Nurse or another clinician.
+The GP will ask you some questions and determine the best way to help you.
+This may be a face-to-face appointment with a GP, Advanced Clinical Practitioner, a Practice Pharmacist or Physiotherapist, a Nurse or another clinician.
 It could also be providing advice over the phone, issuing a prescription, or making a referral to another service for tests and/or investigations.

 If you would like a chaperone for your appointment please ask the receptionist when you book in preferably, or on arrival for your appointment.

 If you are unable to keep your planned nurse appointment or blood test please let us know as soon as possible so we can offer the appointment to another patient.
 This can be done very quickly and easily by texting the word CANCEL to the number given on your text appointment confirmation.
 If you have an online login you can can cancel pre-booked doctors appointments there.

 Time is our most precious resource, please help us to help our patients.

 Patient Online Access - Keeping your Online Records Secure

 Having access to your records online is a great way to get involved in looking after your health.
 Your records contain personal information, so it is important to keep them safe.
 You should take the same care with your health and social care records as you do if you use online banking.

 Here are some tips on how to keep your records safe: